LeaveMyYard/BrokFucker/Rest API/doc/rest-api.md

 So, "{""email"":""test@gmail.com"", ""password"":""qwerty1312""}" would be '{"email":"test@gmail.com", "password":"qwerty1312"}'

-### Example for GET /api/v1/getUserData with autentification
+### Example for GET /api/v1/getUserData with authentification

-Some endpoints are protected and only accessed with user/moderator autentification.
+Some endpoints are protected and only accessed with user/moderator authentification.

 It requires you to provide username(email) and password in request.